GRADE — Granular Rating for AI Datacenter Efficiency

 |---|---|---|

-Section titled “Certification record”Every GRADE run produces a certification record with a unique cert ID in the format:
+Section titled “Assessment record”Every GRADE run produces an assessment record with a unique report ID in the format:

 PTL-YYYYMMDD-ORGSLUG-TIERFor example: PTL-20260317-MITSUPERCLOUD-DEVELOPING